 I reached out to the Physiclo founders because their invention looked like a potential innovation suitable for profiling to the innovation community here.

 As a reminder, my definition of innovation is as follows:

 “Innovation transforms the useful seeds of invention into widely-adopted solutions valued above every existing alternative.”

 Is Physiclo an innovation?

 For anyone looking to get faster or to get more out of any workout or training that involves running, I can’t think of a more practical and effective training aid.
-Prices are in the $100-130 range and available on Amazon or Physiclo web sites.
+Prices are in the $100-130 range and are available on the Physiclo web site.

 Four thumbs up!

 Sign up here to get Human-Centered Change & Innovation Weekly delivered to your inbox every week.

 Pingback: Building a Better Athlete | Digital Transformation, Innovation and Change